eshikafe/ar-lte/README.md

 LTE test bed in Python

 This test bed is based on LTE Release 12 (version 12.2.0).
-It implements the LTE physical layer, MAC layer and RRC layer in Python.
+It implements the LTE physical layer, MAC layer and RRC layer in Python (Cython backend).

 Conforms with the following 3GPP Specifications:
 - TS 36.211 - Physical layer channel modulation